readium/readium-lcp-server/README.md

 	User2:$apr1$lldfYQA5$8fVeTVyKsiPeqcBWrjBKMT
 ```

+"lsd_notify_auth": authentication parameters used by the License Server for notifying the License Status Server
+of a license generation.
+The notification endpoint is configured in the "lsd" section.
+- "username": mandatory, authentication username
+- "password": mandatory, authentication password

 "storage": parameters related to the storage of the protected publications.
 - "filesystem": parameters related to a file system storage
   - "directory": absolute path to the directory in which the protected publications are stored.